Nidhi0007/Practical-Task/README.md

 # Setup environment variable

-create a .env file and copy the code from env_example file
+create a .env file in root and copy the code from env_example file